-2) Bears DO enjoy a tasty snack of salmon
+2) Black Bears DO enjoy a tasty snack of salmon

-Just outside of town, on the way to Salmon Glacier, the Fish Creek Wildlife Observation Site invites you to park and wander along the platform along the water’s edge to wait for bears to sneak out of the woods to snatch up a few fresh salmon.
+Just outside of town, on the way to Salmon Glacier, the Fish Creek Wildlife Observation Site invites you to park and wander along the platform along the water’s edge to wait for brown and black bears to sneak out of the woods to snatch up a few fresh pink salmon.

-You can hang out in the parking lot and stand a fairly decent chance of sighting a bear from there.
+You can hang out in the parking lot and stand a fairly decent chance of sighting a bear from there in their natural habitat.

-But if you visit the official observation site they will show you the log of exactly what they have seen each day, when they saw it and make no promises you’ll see the same.
+But if you visit the fish creek bridge observation site they will show you the log of exactly what they have seen each day, when they saw it and make no promises you’ll see the same.

-For a few dollar donation you can enter the observation site’s gates and spend as much time as you would like waiting and watching for bears.
+For a few dollar donation you can enter the Fish Creek Wildlife observation site’s gates and spend as much time as you would like waiting and watching for bears.

 You are even granted return access throughout the day if you wanted to wander off somewhere else to explore and then return.

-Some visitors claim to have seen dozens of bears catching hundreds of salmon out of the creek.
+Some visitors claim to have seen dozens of black bears feeding on hundreds of chum salmon out of fish creek.

 But that didn’t deter us from clutching our cans of bear spray tightly as though we were walking through one of those Halloween horror houses where the next step might end in bear surprises.